Climate and Average Weather Year Round in Santa Fe New Mexico, United States

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Santa Fe experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.8 months, from April 16 to November 11, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around August 1, with an average total accumulation of 1.9 inches.
+The month with the most rain in Santa Fe is August, with an average rainfall of 1.7 inches.

 The rainless period of the year lasts for 5.2 months, from November 11 to April 16.
-The least rain falls around January 16, with an average total accumulation of 0.1 inches.
+The month with the least rain in Santa Fe is January, with an average rainfall of 0.1 inches.

 Average Monthly Rainfall in Santa Fe

-The snowy period of the year lasts for 5.3 months, from October 28 to April 6, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 19, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 5.3 months, from October 28 to April 6, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Santa Fe is December, with an average snowfall of 3.2 inches.